[1] 1

 Usually, a function takes an argument (the input), and returns an output.
 The

-example, takes a number as its argument and returns the square root.
+example, takes a number as its argument and returns the square root of that number.

 ## [1] 2